mdeaves/robug-blog/content/posts/000-the-problem.md

 ![Ferocarrier tracked utility carrier loaded with tools and equipment](/images/ferocarrier.jpg)

 **[The Muck Truck](https://www.mucktruck.com/us/ego-max/)** is another one I looked at.
 It's a walk-behind dumper, 4WD, designed for moving material across sites where a wheelbarrow won't cut it.
-But it requires an operator walking behind it the whole time, and I'm not sure it would handle the our rocky terrain very well.
+But it requires an operator walking behind it the whole time, and I'm not sure it would handle our rocky terrain very well.
 It's also quite expensive, and finding a dealer that carrys the electric version has been challenging in our area.

 ![Muck Truck electric 4WD walk-behind dumper](/images/muck-truck.png)